How to support clients with business interruption insurance claims

 This article was originally published by The Lawyer’s Daily, part of LexisNexis Canada Inc.

-The Maritimes are still recovering from the damages caused by Hurricane Dorian, which approached the region as a category 2 hurricane in September.
+In September 2019, Hurricane Dorian, classified as a category 2 hurricane, caused widespread damage across the Maritimes.
 Over 450,000 residential and commercial properties incurred property damage and lost power in Nova Scotia, New Brunswick and Prince Edward Island.

 Many of the affected business owners likely accessed their insurance policies to see if they had business interruption coverage that could help them recover any losses during the period of interruption.